cugu/awesome-forensics/README.md

 ### Acquisition

-- [UFADE](https://github.com/prosch88/UFADE) - Extract files from iOS devices on Linux and MacOS.
-Mostly a wrapper for pymobiledevice3.
-Creates iTunes-style backups and advanced logical backups
 - [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container
 - [artifactcollector](https://github.com/forensicanalysis/artifactcollector) - A customizable agent to collect forensic artifacts on any Windows, macOS or Linux system
 - [ArtifactExtractor](https://github.com/Silv3rHorn/ArtifactExtractor) - Extract common Windows artifacts from source images and VSCs